 Veterans exposed to toxins from burn pits, Agent Orange, and contaminated water at Camp Lejeune will benefit from the most expansive veterans bill to pass Congress in decades.

 The $283 billion Honoring our PACT Act opens the door for millions more veterans to receive VA disability benefits and health care.
-It also allows veterans who served at Camp Lejeune and civilians who lived or worked on the base to sue the federal government for harm caused by contaminated water.
+It also allows veterans who served at Camp Lejeune, and civilians who lived or worked on the base, for not less than 30 days between Aug.
+1, 1953, and Dec.
+31, 1987, to sue the federal government for harm caused by contaminated water.

 In this article about the PACT Act